AGProjects/sylk-webrtc/README.md

 npm install -g yarn
 ```

-gulp-cli must be installed globally for nodejs > 10.
-It can be
-installed as follows:
+gulp-cli must be installed globally.
+It can be installed as follows:

 ```
 npm install -g gulp-cli